 Creating a culture of inclusion in the workplace

-Inclusion is all about inviting people to come together to meaningfully contribute and create a sense of belonging.
+Inclusion is about inviting people to come together to meaningfully contribute and create a sense of belonging.
+It reduces employee turnover and increases profits and productivity levels, all while boosting employee engagement

-It reduces employee turnover and increases profits and productivity levels, all while improving employee engagement.
-Inclusion focuses on encouraging insights while working to decrease racism, homophobia, and sexism.
+Inclusion also focuses on encouraging insights while working to decrease racism, homophobia, and sexism.

 Diversity without inclusion doesn't work